ljansen-iee/pypsa-sec-mga/README.md

 ## Files

-If you have questions regarding the files, please contact me on github.
+If you have questions regarding the files, please contact me.

 ## Workflow

-If you have questions regarding the workflow, please contact me on github.
+If you have questions regarding the workflow, please contact me.

 ## License